Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Related Work

-Non-contextual word (token) embeddings \cite{pennington-etal-2014-GloVe,mikolov2013efficient}, can be shifted in a direction to decompose bias embedded in learned text data representations.
-These could be analogies or biases along an axis, such as gender (e.g. queen - woman + man = king or doctor - man + woman = nurse) as used in \citealp{NIPS2016_a486cd07} or race as used in \citealp{manzini-etal-2019-black}.
-The Word Embedding Association Test (WEAT; \citealp{DBLP:journals/corr/IslamBN16}) measures association between targets and attributes using cosine similarity between static word embeddings, but has been shown to overestimate biases by \citealp{ethayarajh-etal-2019-understanding} which proposed the more robust relational inner product association (RIPA) method, derived from the subspace projection method to debias vectors in \citealp{NIPS2016_a486cd07}.
+Static word embeddings \cite{pennington-etal-2014-glove,mikolov2013efficient} can be shifted in a direction to decompose bias embedded in learned text data representations.
+These could be analogies or biases along an axis, such as gender (\citealp{NIPS2016_a486cd07}) or race (\citealp{manzini-etal-2019-black}).
+The Word Embedding Association Test (WEAT; \citealp{doi:10.1126/science.aal4230}) measures association between targets and attributes using cosine similarity between static word embeddings, but has been shown to overestimate biases by \citealp{ethayarajh-etal-2019-understanding} which proposed the robust relational inner product association (RIPA) method, derived from the subspace projection method to debias vectors in \citealp{NIPS2016_a486cd07}.

-While WEAT has shown that token-level embeddings produced by GloVe and Word2Vec encode biases based on gender and race \cite{DBLP:journals/corr/IslamBN16}, the Sentence Encoder Association Test (SEAT; \citealp{may2019measuring}) extends on WEAT to measure social biases in sentence-level encoders such as ELMo and BERT using template sentences with masked target tokens (e.g. "This is <mask>”), averaging token embeddings to form sentence-level embeddings on which cosine similarity is applied as a proxy for semantic association.
-As an alternative evaluation method under a different objective, \citealp{liang-etal-2020-monolingual} assessed differences in log-likelihood between gender pronouns in a template sentence (e.g. "<mask> is a/an [occupation]") where occupations can uncover the directionality of the bias encoded by an MLM.
+While WEAT has shown that token-level embeddings produced by GloVe and Word2Vec encode biases based on gender and race \cite{doi:10.1126/science.aal4230}, the Sentence Encoder Association Test (SEAT; \citealp{may-etal-2019-measuring}) extends on WEAT to measure social biases in sentence-level encoders such as ELMo and BERT using template sentences with masked target tokens, averaging token embeddings to form sentence-level embeddings on which cosine similarity is applied as a proxy for semantic association.
+As an alternative evaluation method under a different objective, \citealp{liang-etal-2020-monolingual} assessed differences in log-likelihood between gender pronouns in a template sentence where occupations can uncover the directionality of the bias encoded by an MLM.